omeka/omeka-s-enduser/admin-dashboard.md

 ---------------------
 When a user logs in, the first page they see is the Admin Dashboard.

+*Note: depending on the user role, you may not see precisely the same options in the left-hand navigation.
+See [below](#left-hand-navigation) for details*

 ![Admin dashboard full view](/files/admindashfullview.png)

 In addition to the left-hand navigation present on all pages (see below), the admin dashboard presents users with two boxes: Manage Resources and Manage Sites.